 The most common manifestation of early puberty, central precocious puberty, results in the early production of estrogen and testosterone, which triggers abnormal growth spurts that can result in taller-than-average height or a quick spurt followed by suspended growth.
 In addition, it can result in psychological and behavioral issues.

-More often than not, if a child isn’t suddenly smelling like a construction worker who just finished an after-work Crossfit session, it’s likely just a case of poor hygiene, which simply calls for an increase in washing and some preventative measures for kids who are naturally a bit more sweaty.
+More often than not child odor is likely just a case of poor hygiene, which simply calls for an increase in washing and some preventative measures for kids who are naturally a bit more sweaty.
 Parents can also monitor the child’s diet, limiting more pungent foods like curry and garlic.
 Some studies also indicate that organic milk devoid of hormones can reduce odor.
-And if all else fails, deodorant is a powerful weapon.
+And if all else fails, deodorant for kids is a powerful weapon.

 “Even young kids who are excessive sweaters, we may use an antiperspirant they can tolerate,” says Dr. Reinstein, adding that parents should monitor the underarms for irritation.
 “Even with good hygiene, some kids continue to have a smell to their sweat.
 Some people, not just kids, have hyperhidrosis — they have sweaty hands and feet and they’re always sweaty when they’re not exercising and it’s not hot.
 People who have that kind of sweat can develop some odor also.”